airbytehq/airbyte/airbyte-cdk/python/cdk-migrations.md

 Introducing breaking changes to a class or function exported from the top level `__init__.py` will require a major version bump and a migration note to help developer upgrade.

-Note that the following packages are not part of the top level init either because they require extras dependencies, or because they should not be used in production by a connector module:
+Note that the following packages are not part of the top level init because they require extras dependencies, but are still considered stable:
 - `destination.vector_db_based`
 - `source.file_based`

-- `test`
+The `test` package is not included in the top level init either.
+The `test` package is still evolving and isn't considered stable.

 ## Upgrading to 1.0.0
 A few classes were deleted from the Airbyte CDK in version 1.0.0: